cauwt/articles/indicator_matrix_en.md

 #### 1.3 Comprehensive Scenarios of An Indicator Matrix

 Basically the indicator matrix is used with specific business scenario.
 Different indicators and dimensions are usually combined to conduct comprehensive analysis.
-Analyst is able to observe the overall changes of business so that he can discover and locate problems quickly.
-One common scenario is decision analysis, where analysts take clear picture of business status through data and conduct strategic decision support.
-Another one is operations analysis, including operations of users, products and activities, where analysts need various indicator data to locate, analyse and solve problems.
+Business users are able to observe the overall changes of business so that he can discover and locate problems quickly.
+One common scenario is decision analysis, where business users take clear picture of business status through data and conduct strategic decision support.
+Another one is operations analysis, including operations of users, products and activities, where business users need various indicator data to locate, analyse and solve problems.

 ----